sandeep194920/MERN_Projects/5_menu_app/README.md

 9. How to make first letter uppercase?
 10. UNIT TEST: How to get text content from HTML array elements when we do `getAllByRole`?
 11. UNIT TEST: How to test `<Menu/>`?
+12. UNIT TEST: How to get code coverage for unit tests?

 ---